Order of the Arrow ceremonies and symbols: Evolution

 In 1948, the Order retained the white wool-felt for the band but the red arrow was flocked silk-screened on it.
 The Vigil Honor had a large red wool-felt triangle with the white arrows silk-screened.
 In 1950, it was decided that the sash would go on the right shoulder only.
-The sash changed again: Brotherhood bars were flocked onto the sashed to distinguish Ordeal from Brotherhood.
+The sash changed again: Brotherhood bars were flocked onto the sashed to distinguish Induction from Brotherhood.
 In 1951/1952, the Vigil oversized triangle was replaced by a small triangle.
 All the sashes used the same silk-screening process and were all the same size.

 In 1955, the wool-felt was replaced with twill material and the silk-screen was replaced by embroidery.
 The Sash had two plies of material so the embroidery did not show through.
 Over the years, the stitching on the edge evolved but the sash remained the same.
 The arrows on the Vigil Honor triangle were manufactured both counterclockwise as well as clockwise.
 In 1988, the arrows and other red symbols were hot ironed on the sash.
 This was short lived as the sashes did not survive the wash and by 1990, the sashes were embroidered again.
 It has remained unchanged to this day.

 Today

 At formal events or Order of the Arrow functions, Arrowmen can be readily identified by a white sash bearing a red arrow that is worn over their right shoulder.
-An Ordeal member wears a sash with a lone arrow.
+An Induction member wears a sash with a lone arrow.
 The Brotherhood member wears a sash bearing an arrow with a red bar at each end of the arrow.
 A Vigil Honor member wears a sash with the same bars of as the Brotherhood sash at each end of the arrow, and a Vigil Honor triangle on the center of the shaft.
 The OA sash is not worn at the same time as the merit badge sash, nor worn folded in the belt.
 The sash as a form of recognition dates to the founding of the Order and has a long history of changes in usage and design.

-It is not to be worn at Troop Meetings, Campouts, Courts of Honor, Training and FOS Presentations as it is a symbol of the OA ideal, not a rank of an item to "show off" your honor.
+It is not worn at troop meetings, campouts, or Courts of Honor, as it is a symbol of the OA.
 It is appropriate to wear it at events where OA business is taking place such as Unit Election, Lodge Fellowship, Lodge Meetings, etc.